ricebear-org/ricebear-org.github.io/discord.md

 To see usable channels and participate in our community, you must have Ring 4 (Prospective Member), at a minimum.
 You can get this by:
  - having an invite (endorsement) from an existing Member+ (Ring 2 or above).
- - being accepted through a rigorous "staging" process.
-"Staging" will open during specific periods where users who may not have solid connections from in our community can apply to join.
-Any relevant notification regarding "staging" will be posted in #pr.
+ - being accepted through member verification.
+This process will open during specific periods where users who may not have solid connections from in our community can apply to join.
+Any relevant notifications regarding  this will be posted in #pr.

 If a Ring 5 (who joined after Oct 2020) fails to do this within 2 weeks, they may be contacted by the moderation team and/or be kicked from our guild.